OpenJAC/JAC.jl/README.md

     based on some predefined *(cascade) approach* that enables one to automatically select the state-space of the ions, to choose the atomic processes to be considered for the various steps of the cascade, and to specify perhaps additional     restrictions in order to keep the computations feasible.
-5. **Atomic responses**: With this kind, I wish to support in the future computations that help analyze the response of atoms to incident beams of light pulses and particles, such as field-induced ionization processes, high-harmonic generation and several others.
-For these responses, the detailed structure of the atoms and ions has often not yet been considered until today but will become relevant as more elaborate and accurate measurements will become feasible.
+5. **Atomic responses**: With this kind, we partly support computations in intense laser field; they also help analyze the response of atoms to incident beams of light pulses and particles, such as field-induced ionization processes, high-harmonic generation and several others.
+For these responses, the detailed structure of the atoms and ions has not been considered much until today.
+A partial-wave formulation of these strong-field processes enables one to clearly distinguish between contributios due to the atomic target, the Volkov states, or the shape and phase of the incident light.
 6. **Atomic time-evolution of statistical tensors**: We here wish to simulate the population and coherences of (atomic) levels using the *Liouville equation*, when atoms and ions are irradiated by (intense) light pulses.
 For these computations, however, we always assume that the level structure of the atoms is kept